Who We Are and What We Do

 1) Pre-existing permitted areas, such as the LBPT's Float Bridge Bay Area Permit, or individuals who have secured the General Permit for DASH/Benthic Barriers previously.

-2) A new 8-year permit through a General Permit application (which can be filed by the homeowner, or by the LBPT for a $75 fee).( Also, for areas with 5 or more homeowners who are interested in securing a 10-year Area Permit for both DASH and/or Benthic Barrier services, the LBPT will assist in the preparation and submission of a new Permit Application to the DEC for the 2021 season; contact Luca Conte below).
+2) A new 8-year permit through a General Permit application (which can be filed by the homeowner, or by the LBPT for a $75 fee).( Also, for areas with 5 or more homeowners who are interested in securing a 10-year Area Permit for both DASH and/or Benthic Barrier services, the LBPT will assist in the preparation and submission of a new Permit Application to the DEC for the 2024-25 season; (contact Luca Conte below).

 Here are some answers to questions you may have: